willem-vanheemstrasystems/nodejs-google-cloud-platform/NDJS_GC_002/README.md

 3 Preview your app with "Web preview"

 Your app is now running on Cloud Shell.
-You can access the app by using "Web preview" [^]  to connect to port 8080.
+You can access the app by using "Web preview" [^]  to connect to port 8081.

+The URL will be something like https://8081-dot-2352367-dot-devshell.appspot.com/?authuser=0

 The [^] button is found along the menu bar along the Cloud Shell.